Alaskans Living Independently (ALI) Medicaid Waiver: An Alternative to Nursing Home Care

 Assets

-In 2024, the asset limit is $2,000 for a single applicant.
+In 2026, the asset limit is $2,000 for a single applicant.
 For married couples, with both spouses as applicants, the asset limit is $3,000.
-When only one spouse is an applicant, the assets of both the applicant and non-applicant spouse are still limited.
+When only one spouse is an applicant, the assets of both spouses are still limited.
 This is because Medicaid considers the assets of a married couple to be jointly owned.
-In this case, the applicant spouse can have $2,000 in assets, while the non-applicant spouse is allocated up to $154,140 (in 2024) of the couple’s assets as a Community Spouse Resource Allowance (CSRA) to prevent spousal impoverishment.
+In this case, the applicant spouse can have $2,000 in assets, while the non-applicant spouse is allocated up to $162,660 (in 2026) of the couple’s assets as a Community Spouse Resource Allowance (CSRA) to prevent spousal impoverishment.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.